File structures (analysis.struct)

 - at(name)

-return the root field for the first structure named name.
+return an accessor to the root field for the first structure named name.
 Useful if name contains non-alphanumerical characters and

 __getattr__()